Thumbnail Editor - Fix Any Thumbnail Without Starting Over

 Focus on fixing one problem at a time rather than trying to overhaul everything at once.
 Start with whatever is weakest in your current thumbnail, whether that is unreadable text, a cluttered background, or a blurry face.
 Make that one fix, evaluate the result, and then decide if additional changes are needed.
 This methodical approach produces cleaner results than trying to change everything simultaneously.

-Always preview your edited thumbnail at the size it will actually appear to viewers.
+Always check your edited thumbnail at the size it will actually appear to viewers.
 On YouTube, thumbnails display quite small, especially on mobile devices.
 What looks perfectly readable on your large monitor might be completely illegible when shrunk down.
-Use the preview feature to see your thumbnail at realistic sizes before exporting.
+Zoom your browser out to roughly mobile-feed size before exporting.

 When editing text, prioritize contrast over creativity.
 A simple white font with a black outline is readable against almost any background.
 Fancy gradient text or colors that match your background might look sophisticated up close but become muddy and unreadable at thumbnail size.